-These reflections will enable couples to discuss the benefits of child spacing for women, children and men.
+These reflections will enable couples to discuss the benefits of child spacing for women, men and children.
 They will help couples see how God created men and women in partnership with a plan and a purpose, and understand that each person has great value and to respect that value in planning our families with our partner.